 As far back as 100 BC, Romans were drying pork legs in salt to create the delicacy known as prosciutto.
 Not familiar with this form of pork?
 Well, if you enjoy bacon then I’m willing to bet you will absolutely fall in love with prosciutto.

-Prosciutto is dry-cured ham that comes from Italy.
+Prosciutto is a dry-cured ham that comes from Italy.
 The ham used to make prosciutto is specially selected, based on the right amount of marbling and the right amount of surface fat.

 It takes anywhere from nine months to a couple of years to produce the perfect prosciutto.
-First the ham must be cleaned and salted before being left for the blood to drain from the meat.
+First, the ham must be cleaned and salted before being left for the blood to drain from the meat.
 This takes at least a couple of months.
 It is then washed to remove all of the salt and hung to dry in a temperature-controlled environment for eighteen months or so.

-Prosciutto is delicious with spring vegetables (try wrapping it around a bundle of asparagus and roasting…mmm!), wrapped around pieces of melon, as an ingredient in a frittata or simply enjoyed on an antipasto platter with cheese, olives and other cured meats.
+Prosciutto is delicious with spring vegetables (try wrapping it around a bundle of asparagus and roasting…mmm!), wrapped around pieces of melon, as an ingredient in a frittata, or simply enjoyed on an antipasto platter with cheese, olives, and other cured meats.